ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
 - When data in a range grow larger than 64 MiB, the range is split, replicated, and distributed across the cluster.
-- It's very easy to scale CockroachDB horizontally.
+- It's easy to scale CockroachDB horizontally.
 Just add new nodes to a cluster, and it will rebalance loads automatically.
-@ulend
-@snapend

----

-## Replication & Distribution
-### Leaseholders

-@snap[midpoint span-100]
-@ul[spaced]
-- For each range, there is a replica that holds a "range lease".
-This replica is known as the **leaseholder** (and its node is the **leaseholder node**).
-This replica manages the read and write requests for its range.
-- When a user submits a SQL statement, the gateway node identifies the leaseholder for the range of interest, and sends the read or write request to the leaseholder.
-- We will discuss reads and writes in more detail later...
 @ulend
 @snapend